Physical Disabilities And Alcohol Abuse

 Alcohol addiction can cause many severe health problems, such as cancer, heart disease, and peripheral neuropathy.
 If someone drinks heavily on a regular basis, they may be more susceptible to diseases and disorders that might label someone as disabled.

-Does Alcohol Addiction Effect Eligibility For Disability Benefits?
+Does Alcohol Addiction Affect Eligibility For Disability Benefits?

 When it comes to disability benefits, having an alcohol addiction may bar people from receiving benefits.
 To receive these benefits, people with addictions will have to show evidence that proves that their addiction isn’t material to their disability.